-This points towards a resurrection in the story.
-The episode occurs at the point when it seems like it's about to fall apart in terms of creating a messianic lineage.
+His "going up" reveals "a resurrection" in the story.
+The episode occurs at the point when it seems like it's all about to fall apart in terms of creating a messianic lineage.

 God Makes a Way

-Tamar, Judah's daughter-in-law continues to carry the vision in spite of all the setbacks.
-By pretending to be a prostitute she tricked Judah into lying with her so she could become pregnant by him and continue the family lineage.
+Tamar, Judah's daughter-in-law, continues to carry the vision despite all the setbacks.
+By pretending to be a prostitute, she tricked Judah into lying with her so she could become pregnant by him and continue the family lineage.

-Judah does not initially recognize that it is Tamar he had "went into" because she wore a veil, as did prostitutes of that time, in order to disguise their identity.
-He promised her a kid of a goat as payment which he did not have with him.
+Judah does not initially recognize that it is Tamar he had "went into" because she wore a veil, as did prostitutes of that time, to disguise their identity.
+He promised her a kid of a goat as payment, which he did not have with him.
 She, therefore, requested three things for collateral.

 And he said, “What is the pledge that I must give to you?”
 And she said, “your seal, your cord, and your staff that is in your hand.”
 And he gave them to her and went in to her.
 And she conceived by him.

 — Genesis 38:18

-Judah is unable to find her to repay her and collect his belongings, each of which identifies him, and lets the matter go.
+Judah is unable to find her to repay her and collect his belongings, each of which identifies him, and out of embarrassment lets the matter go.

-When Judah discovers that Tamar is pregnant and in her "third" month of pregnancy (another resurrection signal) he has no idea that she is carrying his child and orders her to be burned.
+When Judah discovers that Tamar is pregnant and in her "third" month of pregnancy, he has no idea that she is carrying his child and orders her to be burned.
 Tamar does not immediately expose him but asks a question in response.

 She was brought out, but she sent to her father-in-law saying, “By the man to whom these belong I have conceived.”
 And she said, “Now discern (recognize or acknowledge) to whom these belong: the seal and cord and the staff.”